haven-fi/solauto/programs/solauto/README.md

 A referral state also exists to collect referral fees (in token accounts tied to the referral state).
 Only the pubkey of the referral statecan claim the referral fees collected in that referral state.

 #### Solauto position (account state)

 A Solauto position is state data that keeps track of various pubkeys, setting parameters, and balances.
 A Solauto position is a PDA, defined by the seeds [position_id (u8), authority (pubkey)].
 A Solauto position can be self-managed or not.
 Any position_id set as 0 is self-managed.
 Any position_id > 0 is NOT self-managed.

-A self-managed position essentially means it does not take ownership (authority) for the Marginfi account being used in the desired transaction.
-Any NON self-managed position will sign CPI calls through the Solauto position PDA, as the Solauto position WILL be the authority over the Marginfi account.
+A self-managed position essentially means it does not take ownership (authority) for the LP user account being used in the desired transaction.
+Any NON self-managed position will sign CPI calls through the Solauto position PDA, as the Solauto position WILL be the authority over the LP user account.

 #### Solauto manager (wallet)

 A special wallet that can sign specific transactions (such as rebalancing), for any NON self-managed Solauto position, with restrictions on the permissions of what it can do.
 This wallet handles rebalancing Solauto positions, as well as managing DCA actions over time.

 #### Setting parameters

 The most crucial data on a Solauto position.
 This defines the ranges at when a rebalance is necessary and allowed.
 It is defined by 4 values: boost_from, boost_to, repay_from, and repay_to.
 This is what ensures that a leveraged position through Solauto can never get liquidated.

 ## Program infrastructure

 Solauto uses [shank](https://crates.io/crates/shank) to define the instructions & accounts inside of [src/types/instruction.rs](src/types/instruction.rs).

-Solauto also imports instruction & account types from marginfi-sdk and jupiter-sdk.
+Solauto also imports types from marginfi-sdk and jupiter-sdk.
 These crates are generated with [metaplex kinobi](https://github.com/metaplex-foundation/kinobi) using the idls generated inside of `idls/...`.
 These should be updated with the idls located on mainnet at all times.

 ## Instructions

 #### Update referral states

 Required to create a referral state before other instructions.
 Can be updated to set the referred_by or also the lookup table.